PrefectHQ/prefect/docs/concepts/logs.md

 ## Log database schema

-Logged events are also persisted to the Orion database.
+Logged events are also persisted to the Prefect database.
 A log record includes the following data:

 | Column | Description |
 | --- | --- |